Stories, experiences abound on Western North Dakota Honor Flight

 “There’s not a one of us that wouldn’t back the other up,” he said.

-The trip earlier this week evoked many memories for vets.
+The trip last week evoked many memories for vets.
 It also provided them, volunteers and accompanying media with many new experiences, and many stories.

 Volunteering advice